 This is when the plantar fascia (the band of tissues connecting the heel to the toes) gets inflamed, torn or overstretched.

-- Ice the affected area and rest.
+Ice the affected area and rest.

-- Stretching your calf muscle.
+Stretching exercises for your calf muscle

 Stand in a stride position one foot in front of the other.
 Keeping both feet flat on the ground and toes pointing straight forward, bend the forward leg till you feel a stretch in the calf muscle of the back leg.
 Hold 10-15 sec, repeat 3-5 times.

-- Stand on your toes on the edge of a step.
+Stand on your toes on the edge of a step.
 Move your body weight to your injured leg and slowly lower your injured heel while keeping your knee straight.
 Use your injured leg to rise up on your toes again.
 Do up to 3 sets of 15 reps and repeat daily for three months.